 Harsh, isn’t it.
 But that’s the reality of American’s synthetic drug market.
 Bath salts, technically called synthetic cathinones, are a stimulant style drug that was marketed and sold in small smoke shops and truck stops around the country.

 Chemically similar to the active ingredient in the Khat plant, bath salts are intense and strong, and its effects are 10 times more powerful than those of cocaine.
 And not that long ago, it was possible to walk into a store and buy it.
 If you’re addicted to drugs, there is hope.
-Call 800-609-2774 today to talk to someone immediately about getting the help you need.
+Call 800-609-2774 (Who Answers?) today to talk to someone immediately about getting the help you need.